 Depending on your location, restaurants have now been able to offer outdoor seating.
 While this doesn’t compare to ticket sales, you can make a chunk of money from the booking fee as well as tips.

 While the Covid-19 pandemic may have shut the doors on the most interactive and well-paying aspect of a musicians career, it has opened doors to less demanding virtual opportunities that were never really considered or focused on before.

-Hannah Gershowitz is a junior at Full Sail University studying Music Business.
+Hannah Gershowitz is a senior at Full Sail University studying Music Business.
 She is passionate about the music industry and personal growth.
 Her goal is to help artists reach new levels, and lead the new generation of music industry professionals.
-Hannah is skilled in blogging and content creation, and knowledgeable in artist management and repertoire, marketing, and music evaluation.
-She listens to all types of hip-hop, alternative and indie rock, and edm, especially house.
+Hannah is skilled in blogging and content creation, and experienced in artist management, A&R, marketing/promo, and more.
+She listens to all types of hip-hop, alternative and indie rock, and edm.
 Some of her favorite musicians are Danny Brown, Chris Lake, and Arctic Monkeys.